lucky-wolf/DW2-XL/README.md

   - Transient Singularity

 ### v1.15.0
-- Integrated "Ackdarian Stellar Hangar Bays" mod by @Rah
+- Integrated "Stellar Ackdarian Hangar Bays" mod by @Rah
   - Ackdarian racial tech that holds 50% more strike craft than standard bays
 - Integrated "Archivist Government" by @Rah
   - A Zenox only archivist focused government